ERS (insurance company)

-ERS is a specialist motor insurer.
+ERS is a specialist personal, commercial and agricultural motor insurer.
 It has been providing insurance products for more than 70 years and now provides cover solely via Lloyd's Syndicate 218.
 ERS offers a diverse range of products, including private car, classic car, van, motorcycle, taxi, minibus, fleet, haulage, agricultural vehicle and motor breakdown.

 History

 ERS began life in 1946 as Equity Motor Policies, a Lloyd's syndicate.
 In 1987 the company merged with Red Star to form Equity Red Star.
 Nine years later the company was bought by Cox Insurance, a Lloyd's underwriting business specialising in nuclear, marine and catastrophe insurance.

 In 2002, following losses incurred due to 9/11, Cox Insurance withdrew from its commercial insurance activity to focus on personal lines.
 The business raised new equity capital to support its motor underwriting operation.

 A management buyout of the business in 2005 led to a new focus and a new name, Equity Insurance Group – led by CEO, Neil Utley – backed by investors Englefield and Duke Street Capital.
 It was headquartered at Brentwood, Essex.
 Further facilities are located in Colchester and Swansea.
 The group's high street broking network was rebranded, converging Bennetts, Insure-shop and JMW to become Equity Insurance Brokers.

 On 4 December 2006, Australian insurer Insurance Australia Group announced that it would acquire Equity Insurance Group for £570 million and Open + Direct Insurance Services, the largest retail broking operation in Northern Ireland..
 The acquisition was completed on 8 January 2007 and Neil Utley, then CEO, joined the executive team of IAG.
 IAG also acquired Barnett & Barnett in 2008, and went on to dispose of its branch-based broking in 2009.